Combined Cadet Force

 Weekly training and activities

-Each week, cadets take part in practical and engaging sessions that build real-world skills:
+Each week, during Monday’s Enrichment activities, our cadets take part in a mix of hands-on, practical sessions designed to build useful, real-world skills.
+These include:

 • Navigation